-Table 3: Contribution rates, as at 20/09/2021^{11,12}
+Table 3: Contribution rates, as at 20/09/2021 16,17

-Development type Contribution rates Per additional worker \$2,506 Per additional visitor 13 \$6,543 Per additional resident \$7,750 Per 1-bed dwelling (assumes 1.9 residents) 14 \$14,726 Per 2-bed dwelling (assumes 2.2 residents) \$17,051 Per 3 bed dwelling (assumes 3.0 residents) \$23,251 Per 4+ bed dwelling (assumes 3.5 residents) \$27,126 Per 1-bed Secondary Dwelling (assumes 1 resident) 15 \$3,875 Per Secondary Dwelling (assumes 2.1 residents) \$8,138
+Development type Contribution rates Per additional worker \$2,506 Per additional visitor 18 \$6,543 Per additional resident \$7,750 Per 1-bed dwelling (assumes 1.9 residents) 19 \$14,726 Per 2-bed dwelling (assumes 2.2 residents) \$17,051 Per 3 bed dwelling (assumes 3.0 residents) \$23,251 Per 4+ bed dwelling (assumes 3.5 residents) \$27,126 Per 1-bed Secondary Dwelling (assumes 1 resident) 20 \$3,875 Per Secondary Dwelling (assumes 2.1 residents) \$8,138

-11 Contributions specified in this Table and/or in this Plan will be applied to the maximum extent permitted by prevailing Ministerial Directions issued under section 7.17 of the Environmental Planning and Assessment Act 1979 relating to contributions thresholds.
+16 Contributions specified in this Table and/or in this Plan will be applied to the maximum extent permitted by prevailing Ministerial Directions issued under section 7.17 of the Environmental Planning and Assessment Act 1979 relating to contributions thresholds.

-12 The consent authority will index the contribution rates and associated contribution at the time of consent and again at the time of payment in line with changes to the Consumer Price Index (All Groups Index) for Sydney, as outlined in section 2.2.
+17 The consent authority will index the contribution rates and associated contribution at the time of consent and again at the time of payment in line with changes to the Consumer Price Index (All Groups Index) for Sydney, as outlined in section 2.2.

-13 In this plan, the term 'visitor' refers to a visitor staying in tourist and visitor accommodation.
+18 In this plan, the term 'visitor' refers to a visitor staying in tourist and visitor accommodation.
 This includes hotels and serviced apartments.
 These land uses have the same meaning as in the Standard Instrument Principal Local Environmental Plan.

-14 Includes studios in residential flat buildings but excludes secondary dwellings.
+19 Includes studios in residential flat buildings but excludes secondary dwellings.

-15 Note.
+20 Note.
 An adjusted contributions rate applies to secondary dwellings, which are subject to a 50 per cent discount on contributions that Council could levy for this type of development.

-Table 4: Residential occupancy rates - residential accommodation16
+Table 4: Residential occupancy rates - residential accommodation 21

-Residential accommodation types Dwelling size Occupancy rates Type 1 1-bedroom dwelling 18 1.9 residents/dwelling Including attached dwellings, dual occupancy, dwelling houses, multi-dwelling 2-bedroom dwelling 2.2 residents/dwelling housing, residential flat buildings, and shop- 3-bedroom dwelling 3.0 residents/dwelling top housing, but excluding Type 2 and Type 3 residential accommodation below 17 4 or more bedrooms 3.5 residents/dwelling Type 2 1 bedroom/studio 1 resident Secondary dwellings 2 bedroom 2.1 residents Type 3 Including boarding houses and seniors housing, but excluding Type 1 and Type 2 residential accommodation above.
+Residential accommodation types Dwelling size Occupancy rates Type 1 1-bedroom dwelling 23 1.9 residents/dwelling Including attached dwellings, dual occupancy, dwelling houses, multi-dwelling 2-bedroom dwelling 2.2 residents/dwelling housing, residential flat buildings, and shop- 3-bedroom dwelling 3.0 residents/dwelling top housing, but excluding Type 2 and Type 3 residential accommodation below 22 4 or more bedrooms 3.5 residents/dwelling New allotment Up to 4 or more bedrooms 3.5 residents/dwelling Type 2 1 bedroom/studio 1 resident Secondary dwellings 2 bedroom 2.1 residents Type 3 Including boarding houses, co-living, hostels, and seniors housing, but excluding Type 1 and Type 2 residential accommodation above.
 1 resident/room

-Table 5: Visitor occupancy rates - tourist and visitor accommodation^{14,18}
+Table 5: Visitor occupancy rates - tourist and visitor accommodation 14,18